-- address the eligibility criteria

-- engagement with the Dubai Expo 2020

-- how the grant activity is aligned with the Council for Australia Arab Relations objectives and at least one of the 2021-22 CAAR priority sectors.
-(Please refer to the CAAR 2021-22 Grant Round objectives in Section 2).
+- address the eligibility criteria - engagement with Australian Embassies/High Commissions and DFAT Middle East and North African (MENA) and/or DFAT's State Offices - how the grant activity is aligned with the Council for Australian-Arab Relations objectives and at least one of the 2022-23 CAAR priority sectors.
+(Please refer to the CAAR 2022-23 Grant Round objectives in Section 2).